1a7r0ch3/parallel-cut-pursuit/README.md

 The C++ classes are documented within the corresponding headers in `include/`.

 ### GNU Octave or Matlab
-See the script `compile_mex.m` for typical compilation commands.
+See the script `compile_mex.m` for typical compilation commands; on UNIX systems, it can be run directly from the GNU Octave of Matlab interpreter.

-The MEX interfaces are documented within dedicated `.m` files in `octave/doc/`.
+Extensive documention of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.

 The script `example_EEG.m` exemplifies the use of [`Cp_d1_ql1b`](#specialization-Cp_d1_ql1b-quadratic-functional-ℓ1-norm-bounds-and-graph-total-variation), on a task of _brain source identification from electroencephalography_.